TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 Special Report The Atlantic Washington Ideas Forum
 Each year _The Atlantic_ brings together influential figures from the worlds of politics, business, and academia.
 Read more › Writers

+*   James Fallows Let's Get Back to the Atlas Shrugged Guy Nov 16, 2012
+*   Robert Wright Who Started the Israel-Gaza Conflict?
+Nov 16, 2012
+*   Jeffrey Goldberg The Iron Dome, Press Bias, and Israel's Lack of… Nov 16, 2012
+*   Ta-Nehisi Coates The Effete Liberal Book Club Rises Again Nov 16, 2012
-*   Alexis C. Madrigal When the Nerds Go Marching In 7:00 AM ET
+*   Alexis C. Madrigal When the Nerds Go Marching In Nov 16, 2012
-*   James Fallows The Neanderthal Defense Committee Swings Into… 12:18 AM ET
 *   Derek Thompson Mitt Romney's America: Why Makers, 'Gifts', and… Nov 15, 2012
 *   Garance Franke-Ruta Newt Gingrich, Paleoconservative Nov 15, 2012
-*   Ta-Nehisi Coates Republicans Want 'Stuff' Too Nov 15, 2012
-*   Jeffrey Goldberg Well, Now Hamas Has Done It Nov 15, 2012
-*   Robert Wright The Incoherence of a Drone-Strike Advocate Nov 14, 2012
 *   Clive Crook Obama and the Fiscal Cliff Nov 14, 2012
 *   Steve Clemons Ed Gillespie's Absurd Bluster Nov 6, 2012

-The Biggest Story in Photos Polygamists in 'The Rock' Nov 15, 2012 Video Dieter Rams Reflects on His Principles of Good Design Eames Furniture Gestalten TV: Tessa Farmer Sponsor Video The Great Transition Watch More Video On Newsstands Now Subscribe and SAVE 59%
+The Biggest Story in Photos Rockets Over Israel and Gaza Nov 16, 2012 Video An Absurd Medley of Mondegreens: Misheard Lyrics Through the Ages 'Mutual Core': Björk New York City Ballet Sponsor Video The Great Transition Watch More Video On Newsstands Now Subscribe and SAVE 59%
 10 issues JUST $2.45/COPY

 STATEAKALARAZCACOCTDCDEFLGAHIIAIDILINKSKYLAMAMDMEMIMNMOMSMTNCNDNENHNJNMNVNYOHOKORPARISCSDTNTXUTVAVTWAWIWVWYYT